TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 Node(Sym(x3), "+", List(Sym(x2), Const(1)), _)
 ```
 the semantics of which is `x3 = x2 + 1`.
 As you can probably see, the node `op` is just
-a string, which allows eazy extension of various kinds of nodes such as `-`, `print`,
+a string, which allows eazy extension of various kinds of nodes such as `-`, `print`, etc.
-and et al.

 Using `Exp` and `Node`, we can construct program of arbitrary sizes, but there is still
 no blocks or scopes in the IR, which is necessary for constructing conditionals, loops,
-functions, and et al. The `case class Block` is exactly for that purpose.
+functions, etc. The `case class Block` is exactly for that purpose.
 However, it
 might be surprising that the `Block` class doesn't really contain a list of nodes that
 are in the block.
 Instead, it has `in: List[Sym]` as the inputs of the block, `res: Exp`
 as the output of the block, and then `ein: Sym` and `eff: EffectSummar` for effect-related